matthewf01/Webex-Teams-Status-Box/README.md

 A resistor should be run between each LED leg (except 5V) and the GPIO to protect the LED.
 Red gets a different value resistor, so check that guide.

 ## Software Setup Instructions ##
+Actually really easy for you!
+I've scripted out most of the setup process to bootstrap itself into place.

 ### You will need 2 pieces of information to complete software setup: ###